Anujin-crs/robosys_2022/README.md

 ## License
 * This software package is licensed for redistribution and use under the BSD-3-Clause License.
+* The code for this package is my own work with the permission of Professor Ryuichi Ueda of Chiba Institute of Technology.
 * © 2022 Anujin-crs